Flurdeh/Youtube-Resources/README.md

 -   [Pond5](https://www.pond5.com/free)  - Thousands of historic media files that are public domain.
 - [Pixabay](https://pixabay.com/ "https://pixabay.com/") - Plenty of videos, make sure to read the license, since some may have a different license on this page.
 -   [VYOO](http://www.veed.io/vyoo)  -  [©️](http://www.veed.io/vyoo/terms)  Beautiful, Free Vertical Videos.
+-  [Mixkit](https://mixkit.co/) - Various music, sound effects, videos, video templates and images available for free.
+Many require no attribution but make sure to check the license listed on the page of what you want before using it.

 ## Stock Photos
 All of the photo's below are free to use.
 Most under a CC0 license but as always, double check to make sure.